NATIONAL METROLOGICAL SYSTEM DEVELOPMENT ACT,

 (2) studying, surveying and analyzing in various subjects as the basis for laying down the objective, policy and for preparing plans and measures for the metrological system development of the country proposed to the Board for consideration;

-(4) studying, developing metrology technology and supporting metrology research and development of government, private entrepreneurs and educational institutes; promoting cooperation on such activities between government, private sectors and educational institutes and other countries;
+(4) studying, developing measuring quantities technology and supporting metrology research and development of government, private entrepreneurs and educational institutes; promoting cooperation on such activities between government, private sectors and educational institutes both domestic and international;

-(6) supporting enhancement of efficiency of study and development of metrology technology, system of accurateness of measuring equipment and devices, traceability, including arrangement for project investments and for project in connection with dissemination of metrology technology from abroad to ensure the effectiveness of the metrology system of the country as reliable and acceptable to the international metrology system;
+(7) implementing and supporting enhancement of study, technology development, measuring quantities, disseminating system of accurateness of equipments and devices, or traceability, including the arrangement for project investments and for project in connection with dissemination of metrology technology from abroad to ensure the effectiveness of the metrology system of the country as reliable and acceptable to the international metrology system;

-(7) conducting and promoting the development of metrological infrastructure of the country including development of human resources of government and private sectors;
+(8) implementing and supporting the development of national metrology infrastructure including human resources development of public and private sectors;

-(9) acquiring ownership, hiring, leasing, hire-purchasing, selling by hire-purchase, borrowing, lending, exchanging, transferring, accepting transfer and selling or disposing by any means of immovable or movable properties, other securities as well as accepting properties donated to it;
+(10) acquiring ownership, hiring, leasing, hire-purchasing, selling by hirepurchase, borrowing, lending, exchanging, transferring, accepting transfer and selling or disposing by any means of immovable or movable properties, other securities as well as accepting properties donated to it;

-(10) accepting remuneration for the use of study and development of measurement technology and service fee for the service rendered including making an agreement and prescribing conditions on such remuneration and fee upon the approval of the Board;
+(11) asking for remuneration for the use of study, measuring quantities technology development, or traceability, the permission of the use of intellectual property, the trade of output from the implementation and service fee from service providing, including making an agreement and prescribing conditions on such remuneration and fee upon the approval of the Board;

-(11) making agreements and cooperating with local and foreign institutes or organizations on activities relating to education, development of measurement technology and traceability;
+(12) making agreements and cooperation with local and foreign institutes or organizations on activities relating to education, measuring quantities technology development, and traceability;

-(12) establishing and providing funds for education, development of measurement technology and traceability and invention or development of measuring equipments or devices or technical knowledge used as standard for metrological activities;
+(13) establishing and providing funds to support education, measuring quantities technology development, and traceability and the invention or development of measuring quantities equipments or devices or technical knowledge used as standard for metrological activities;

-(13) participating in business joint venture or investing with other persons or holding share of a limited company for the benefit of development of metrology system of the country;
+(14) participating in business joint venture or investing with other persons or holding share of a limited company or public company for the benefit of development of metrology system of the country;

-(14) raising loans, borrowing money, extending loans or lending money with surety or security for the education, development relating to measurement technology and for the service of calibration of equipment and devices;
+(15) raising loans, borrowing money, extending loans or lending money with surety or security for the education, measuring quantities technology development and for the service of analytical, testing, or calibration for the accurateness of measuring quantities equipments and devices;

 Section 15.
 The Institute shall have a director appointed by the Board with the approval of the Council of Ministers.